 Frontiers in Medicine is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Medicine welcome submission of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Curriculum, Instruction and and Pedagogy.
+The specialty sections of Frontiers in Medicine welcome submission of the following article types: Book Review, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report, Protocols, Curriculum, Instruction, and Pedagogy and Addendum.

 When submitting a manuscript to Frontiers in Medicine, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.